Biden addresses nation on debt ceiling deal to avoid default: "This is vital"

 "This is vital," Mr. Biden said of the bill in his address.
 "Because it's essential to the progress we made over the last few years, is keeping full faith and credit of the United States of America in passing a budget that continues to grow our economy, and reflects our values as a nation."

-"The stakes could not have been higher," Biden said Friday.
-"If we had failed to reach an agreement on the budget, there were extreme voices threatening to take America, for the first time in our 247-year history, into default on our national debt.
+"The stakes could not have been higher," Mr. Biden said Friday.
+"If we had failed to reach an agreement on the budget, there were extreme voices threatening to take America — for the first time in our 247-year history — into default on our national debt.
 Nothing would have been more irresponsible.
 Nothing would have been more catastrophic."

 Congress' passage of the legislation before the weekend ensures that the federal government will have the authority to borrow more and pay its bills ahead of the critical June 5 deadline identified by Treasury Secretary Janet Yellen.